Floyd Bannister

-History
+Playing career

-In 1973, as a high school senior, Bannister led his Kennedy High School team to a state championship, pitching 15 wins and 0 losses with a season ERA of 0.00.
+In 1973, as a high school senior, Bannister led his Kennedy High School team in Burien, Washington to a state championship, pitching 15 wins and 0 losses with a season ERA of 0.00.
 His performance led to him being selected in the third round (71st overall) of the 1973 Major League Baseball draft by the Oakland Athletics, but he did not sign.